ashaffir/crypto-trader/docs/strategy.md

 # Strategy Specification — Binance Spot Signal Bot

-This document describes the live momentum strategy implemented in the bot: inputs, computed features, signal logic, control parameters, and evaluation.
+This document describes the live momentum and mean-reversion strategies implemented in the bot: inputs, computed features, signal logic, control parameters, and evaluation.
 It uses simple equations and a flow schematic for clarity.

 ## 1) Data Inputs